Looking for the best glow in the dark nail polish?

 The first type is a natural glow-in-the-dark polish that doesn’t require exposure to UV or Black lights to work (this is phosphorescent polish).

-This first kind of polish gives a soft, more natural-looking glow that lasts for a long time but that does need exposure to some kind of light once it fades.
+This first kind of polish gives a soft, more natural-looking glow that lasts for a long time but does need exposure to some kind of light once it fades.

 This can be natural sunlight, your mobile phone flashlight, or any other light source.